 If you require regular medication the doctor will enter the prescription on the computer.
 This will enable you to obtain monthly prescriptions by placing your computerised repeat slip into the box provided at the centre.

 Alternatively, you can post your repeat slip remembering to enclose an SAE for return of the prescription or register for Online Services.
-We DO NOT accept telephone requests; however, faxed request can be sent to 01277 240701.
+We DO NOT accept telephone requests.

 Please allow two working days before collection when your request is in the surgery by 11.30am, after this time please allow another 24 hours.
 Remember to make allowances for weekends and public holidays.